Bathua (Lambsquarter) Raita (Yoghurt)

 *Dry fry/roast cumin seeds on a frying pan or wok, without using oil.

-Boil bathua or steam in a microwave steamer for 4 minutes.
+Boil bathua or steam in a microwave steamer for 4 minutes, as shown in pictures.

-Cool and mash with fingers.
-Do not make a paste, it's leafy texture looks and tastes better.
+Cool and mash with fingers. you can blend it, but it's leafy texture looks and tastes better.
+That last picture shows raita made with blended bathua leaves.

 Beat the yoghurt with a fork.